+We make a concerted effort to create more diversity at partner level, by focusing on our path to partnership promotion pipeline and sourcing of external candidates.

+Our recruitment practices are free from bias, utilising inclusive language through training and inclusive leadership at scale from a top-down approach.

-- We make a concerted effort to create more diversity at Partner level, by focusing on our Path to Partnership promotion pipeline and targeted external recruitment. - Our talent management and recruitment processes are inclusive and aim to reflect the diversity of existing employees and the geographical talent markets in which we source candidates. - ERM has been acquiring businesses and those businesses have typically had more males in senior leadership roles.
-We will monitor the impact of this on the gender pay gap in future years.
+Our talent management and recruitment processes are inclusive and aim to reflect the diversity of existing employees and the geographical talent markets in which we source candidates.